Written by Greg Ellifritz

 You are likely to see numerous amateur videos of impromptu groups of young people singing and dancing in a public place.
 Most flash mobs are just groups of people temporarily assembling to perform unusual or even pointless acts of entertainment, quickly dispersing upon completion.

-Violent flash mobs have been in the news recently, assembling nationwide in places such as Dallas, Milwaukee, Minneapolis, and Pittsburgh.
-In each of those incidents, dozens to hundreds of people created mayhem, damaged property, and injured innocent people.
-In Britain, flash mobs rioted recently for four consecutive days.
+Violent flash mobs have been in the news recently, assembling nationwide.
+No city seems immune.
+In each of these incidents, dozens to hundreds of people created mayhem, damaged property, and injured innocent onlookers.
+In England a few years ago, flash mobs rioted for six consecutive days.
 The looting and rioting was partially coordinated via cell phones and social networking websites.
 This is a very real problem that everyone should be prepared to face.

 To date, the majority of violent flash mob events have occurred in very large public gatherings: normally fairs, festivals, sites of large political protests, and sporting events.
 Like many criminal attacks, there are often warning signs that an aware person should notice.
 The flash mobs grow quickly, but a person who is aware of his surroundings and has a plan should be able to stay one step ahead of the mob.

 The urge to watch a chaotic public event is almost impossible to resist.
 Everyone wants to see what will happen next, without realizing how close they are to actual danger.
-Readers of Concealed Carry Magazine are likely more aware of these dangers than others, but the risks cannot be overstated.
-When you see a violent crowd forming, get out!
+Readers of my website are likely more aware of these dangers than others, but the risks cannot be overstated.
+When you see a violent crowd forming, get out.

 In addition to having to respond to some violent crowds in my capacity as a police officer, I’ve personally been present during several violent riots and mob actions during my travels in South America and Africa.
 I’ve been able to avoid death and serious injury in each of these events because I’ve acted quickly to escape the violence.

-The need for quick thinking and escape may be obvious to you the reader, but would you ascribe the same quick decision making process to your spouse or your children?
+The need for quick thinking and escape may be obvious to you, but would you ascribe the same quick decision making process to your spouse or your children?
 Children and teens have likely seen dozens of examples of non-violent flash mobs, if not in person, at least on the internet.
 They may not associate massing people with violence.

 Do your children a favor.
 Get on the internet and find some videos of violent mobs or rioting.
 Show your children how dangerous these situations are and teach them how to get away quickly.
 If you look at such videos, you’ll likely see many teenagers filming the violence with cell phones.
 They have no idea how much danger they are in.